 Fall: Sep 12,12,13 <<<>>> winter

 Migrants arrive mid- to late Sep, with earlier reports 2 Aug 1981 Lincoln Co, 3 Aug 1994 Otoe Co, and 8 Sep 1967 Adams Co.
+Rare in the Panhandle, sightings of probably the same bird were at a banding station at Chadron SP, Dawes Co 19 Sep-5 Oct 2015.
 Departure is gradual, with most birds away from the southeast, where wintering occurs, departing by late Nov; Dec-Mar reports are essentially limited to the southeast (see Winter).

 During the CBC period in late Dec and early Jan, most are found in the southeast, where high counts are 42 on the Lincoln CBC 17 Dec 1989 and 34 at the same location 16 Dec 1990.
 During the CBC period, reports are generally bounded by CBCs at Dixon, Loup, Kearney, and Harlan Cos, however singles were found on the Scottsbluff CBC 15 Dec 2001 and 20 Dec 2003, and three were at Lake McConaughy, Keith Co 2 Jan 2006.